sami2ahmed/summit-racecar/README.md

 2. `bash sse.sh`

 You should see a Netty started on 8080.

+## To run the SSE (RaceCarEventsApplication.java)
+open up another terminal window and run the sse.sh file i.e.
+1. `chmod +x sse.sh`
+2. `bash sse.sh`

+You should see a Netty started on 8080.

+Now we need to give the the sse access to the cluster through consumer group ACL.
+1. `chmod +x SseConsumerAcl.sh`
+2. `bash SseConsumerAcl.sh`

 Go back to the UI, and hit the "connect" button.
 You should see a timestamp entry in the UI.
 In the RaceCarEventsApplication terminal output, you will see an "UNKNOWN_TOPIC" error which is expected.
 The topics will been created by the RacecarApp in our next step.